Here's are the opening plans for Spokane, North Idaho ski resorts

 Schweitzer Mountain Resort, near Sandpoint, is open daily from 9 a.m. to 3:30 p.m.
 The resort opened on Dec.
 7, 2021 with daily limited operations.
 The resort will be open its Basin Express chairlift serving only Midway.
 Midweek tickets are available for purchase at the resort.
 Weekend access until Dec.
 22 is limited for passholders and lodging guests only until the resort can reopen more of its lifts.
 The resort said in a Facebook post that the opening of more terrain and lifts will depend on this weekend weather.

-Silver Mountain is open for tubing and bunny hill skiing on Friday and Saturday from 9:30 p.m. to 3:30 p.m.
-The opening of more terrain on Sunday will depend on weather conditions as snowfall is expected this weekend.
+Silver Mountain is reopening on Thursday, Dec.
+16 for daily operations.
+The resort will give updates about the terrain conditions later this week.

-Lookout Pass will be opening chair 1 and 4 on Saturday from 9 a.m. to 4 p.m. as the weather forecast shows four to five inches of snow for Friday and 15 to 23 inches for Saturday.
-The resort is offering discounted day lift tickets at $48 for adults and $37 for children.
+Lookout Pass will be reopening Thursday, Dec.
+16 and expected to remain open daily for the season.
 Lookout Pass advises people to keep checking the snow report on the Lookout website or their Facebook page.